Control Flow

 Tail Recursion

-Tail recursive code can always be implemented efficiently.
+Tail recursive code, in which a function returns the result of a recursive call to itself, can always be implemented efficiently.
 Contrast that last factorial implementation with this one:

 (* ML, Tail Recursive *)